James Fogarty: The Bombs of Enduring Freedom

 Formed in 2007, the music of the Bombs of Enduring Freedom is a mix of industrial metal and modern electronic music.
 Their self-titled debut album was featured in a two-page article in the UK's Metal Hammer magazine.
 Further EPs have been released.

 In 2008, the Bombs of Enduring Freedom remixed the track "Survival of the Outlaw" by Norwegian black metal band Solefald for their remix album The Circular Drain.
 In 2011, a video was made for a track called "Bin Laden Is Dead" by Matthias Fritsch (the filmmaker behind Techno Viking).

-As well as limited-edition CD releases, all material is available to download free from the band's website.
+As well as limited-edition CD releases, all material is available to download for free from the band's website.

 Jaldaboath / The Meads of Asphodel

 In 1998, Fogarty co-founded the experimental black metal band the Meads of Asphodel under the pseudonym of Jaldaboath, for whom he wrote and recorded the band's demos, the debut album The Excommunication of Christ and the Jihad EP (a split EP with Norwegian black metal band Mayhem which gained 'Single of the Week' in Kerrang! magazine).
 In 2003, Fogarty left the project to concentrate fully on Ewigkeit.

 In 2008, Fogarty formed a new project called 'Jaldaboath' - the music is comical in nature, taking inspiration from Monty Python, Black Adder and various subgenres of heavy metal.
 Austria's Napalm Records released the debut full-length album The Rise of the Heraldic Beasts worldwide in September 2010.
-The CD was also released via Death to Music productions as a limited edition.
+The CD was also released via Death to Music Productions as a limited edition.